-Using resource managers' knowledge and expressed public input, the team formulated a Tentatively Preferred Alternative by considering current natural resource values, assessing the suitability for development (including facilities or amenities), and matching these features to the best location based upon recreational analysis.
+Using resource managers' knowledge and expressed public input, the team formulated the Recommended Plan by considering current natural resource values, assessing the suitability for development (including facilities or amenities), and matching these features to the best location based upon recreational analysis.
 It is Corps policy to be good stewards of land and water resources in a manner consistent with best management practices and regulations.